 As a rule, I focus on about 35 targeted keywords & phrases for most local business clients and spend several hours’ fine-honing keyword selections.
 Every keyword strategy is unique, even for users in the same business vertical – like auto dealers.

 SEO TIP: Filtering results of the Keyword Planner tool by geographic regions (country, state, county, and city) will display the regional demand for your keyword entered as well as project a sense of how competitive it will be for you to rank for those on local search.

 Now that you have your keywords strategy down – let’s put it to good use.

-Looking at your keyword list (Excel spreadsheet), you will probably notice that you could group together similar keywords to form categories (I call these silos).
+Looking at your keyword list (Excel spreadsheet), you will probably notice that you could group similar keywords to form categories (I call these silos).

 Does your website have a page for each silo category listed on your spreadsheet?
 It should.

 You don’t need hundreds of pages for your website – but your pages should target the primary aspects of your business.
 Your list of keywords is the starting point.
-As a best practice, your website should have no less than 6 pages, and be no longer than it needs to be (if people don’t read it – you don’t need it).
+As a best practice, your website should have no less than six pages, and be no longer than it needs to be (if people don’t read it – you don’t need it).

 Looking again at your keyword list, make sure the primary keyword for a page is used as close to the front of the opening sentence of the website as possible and consider highlighting your keyword in bold.
-Same goes for the administrative elements of the website called the META – the part people cannot see, but search engines can (not all website platforms permit using bold here, don’t freak out if yours doesn’t).
+Same goes for the administrative elements of the website called the META – the part people cannot see, but search engines can (not all website platforms permit using bold here, don’t panic if yours doesn’t).

-Definition: META | Short for metadata – loose translation “data about data”
+Definition: META | Short for metadata – loose translation “data about data.